-The conference for the study of race conditions and problems in the South which is now in session at Montgomery, Ala., is in many respects the most engreat national question which we have yet even.
-Its chief significance is found in the fact that the most promi-nent white men in the State are participants-the Democratic mayor of the city, the Democratic governor of the State, and the Democratic ex-secretary of the navy from Alabama; while mer of the same type from other southern States are on the list of speakers.
-Much that is valuable must be said by such men
+The conference for the study of race conditions and problems in the South which is now in session at Montgomery, Ala., is in many respects the most e couraging development regarding thi great national question which we hav yet seen.
+Its chief significance 1 found in the fact that the most promi nent white men in the State are particl pants-the Democratic mayor of the city, the Democratic governor of the State, and the Democratic ex-secretary of the navy from Alabama; while men of the same type from other southern States are on the list of speakers.
+Much that is valuable must be said by such men.

-Boston Herald,
+Boston Herald.

-Mr. Henry Dudley Warner insists that our efforts to treat the negro as a man of European descent have met with disastivus failure; that in many respects the condition of the colore men in this country is less hopeful now than it was a few years ago, and that, barring exceptional individuals, the negro has made but small advance above a relatively low range of intel-lectual excellence.
-He insists that the negro problem is not conduced to the Southern States, but is also present as potent and disturbing factor in ould number of our northern communities where we apparently succeed no better f, indeed, we succeed as well, as ou southern countrymen, in assimilating to our social, industrial and politica life this element in our population,
+Mr. Henry Dudley Warner Insists that our efforts to treat the negro as a man of European descent have met with disastrous failure; that in many respects the condition of the colored men in this country is less hopeful now than it was a few years ago, and that, barring exceptional individuals, the begro has made but small advance above as relatively low range of intel-lectual excellence.
+He insists that the negro problem is not conduct to the Southern States, but is also present as a potent and disturbing factor in quite a number of our porthear population a number of our northern communities where we apparently succeed no better if, indeed, we succeed as well, as our southern countrymen, in assimilating to our social, industrial and political life this element in our population.